 - Law abiding immigrants could live in fear of the police and may not report crimes, seek help if they have been victimized, or provide information to the police to help solve cases, for fear that doing so could lead to arrest, deportation, or separation from their families.

 How can local police coordinate with federal law enforcement?

 Local police can arrest anyone, including undocumented immigrants, for committing crimes.
 What police cannot do is arrest someone solely based on suspicions about their immigration status.

 - Oregon provides fingerprint data for all arrests to the FBI, which notifies the Department of Homeland Security and immigration officials of an arrest.

 - Oregon police can hold undocumented immigrants and turn them over to immigration officers if federal officials have obtained a warrant issued by a judge.

 If I vote no on Measure 105, am I voting to give “sanctuary” to people who commit crimes?

-No. Oregon’s “sanctuary” law does not protect people who commit crimes or harm others, whether or not they are immigrants.
+No. Oregon’s anti-racial profiling law does not protect people who commit crimes or harm others, whether or not they are immigrants.
 Under the current law, Oregon law enforcement can arrest and prosecute anyone who commits a crime.
-What local and state police are not able to do is stop, detain or interrogate someone simply because they suspect them to be an undocumented immigrant.
+What local and state police are not able to do is stop, detain or interrogate someone based solely on suspicions about their immigration status.

 Rejecting Measure 105 means keeping Oregon law the way it has been for more than 30 years.
 What is the history of that law?
 Is it working?